ekuester/SCMP-INS8060-NIBL-FloatingPoint-TinyBASIC-Interpreter/README.md

 ### Acknowledgements
 Special thanks go as usual to the people in the developer community at StackOverflow.
 Without their help and answered questions at <https://stackoverflow.com/> and affiliate sites this work would not be possible.

+A very special thank you also goes to Fred N. van Kempen <https://github.com/waltje>, who expertly analyzed the NIBLFP assembly and gave crucial advice to reduce inconsistencies in the disassembled code.
+A completely rewritten, modernized and commented version will be available soon at his github repository for virtual archaeological computing <https://github.com/VARCem8>.

 ### Literature